S. Korean ex-leader sentenced to 8 more years in prison

 However, she was found not guilty of bribery charges related to the money transfers.
 The court said it was unclear whether the spy chiefs sought or received favors in return.

-The court separately sentenced Park to two years in prison for breaking election laws by meddling in her party candidate's nomination ahead of the parliamentary elections in 2016.
+The court separately sentenced Park to two years in prison for breaking election laws by meddling in her party candidate's nomination while attempting to win more spots for her loyalists ahead of the parliamentary elections in 2016.

 She didn't appear in court.

+The party's defeat loomed large months later in December when an opposition-controlled parliament suspended Park's powers by passing a bill on her impeachment.
+Millions of protesters had poured onto the streets calling for Park's ouster amid allegations that she colluded with a longtime confidant to take tens of millions of dollars from companies in bribes and extortion and allowed the friend to secretly manipulate state affairs.
+The court convicted Park on most of these charges when it sentenced her to 24 years in prison in April.

+The ruling marked a stunning fall from grace for the country's first female leader who won the 2012 presidential election by more than a million votes.
+Park enjoyed overwhelming support from conservatives who remember her father, staunch anti-communist dictator Park Chung-hee, as a hero whose aggressive industrial policies lifted the nation from the devastation of the 1950-53 Korean War and rescued millions from poverty.
+Critics see the elder Park as a brutal dictator who tortured and executed dissidents.

 While Park's prison term currently adds up to 32 years, this could change, and potentially get even longer, depending on rulings of appeals courts.
-Following the earlier ruling in April, prosecutors appealed Park's 24-year term on charges including bribery and abuse of state power and are now demanding 30 years in prison.
+Prosecutors appealed Park's 24-year term on charges including bribery and abuse of state power and are now demanding 30 years in prison.
 The Seoul High Court will rule on the case on Aug.
 24.

-Following protests by millions, South Korean lawmakers impeached Park on December 2016.
-She was formally removed from office following a ruling by the country's Constitutional Court in March last year and was arrested weeks later.
+Following her impeachment, Park was formally removed from office following a ruling by the country's Constitutional Court in March last year and was arrested weeks later.